roshanprabhakar/pose-animator/README.md

 The conventional codec produces encoded packets that are representations of the entirety of the initial frame, with no biases implicit to any one feature within the frame.
 This allows for the near complete reconstruciton at the rendering end with the expense of creating encoded data that fully represents the video feed and thus is greater than it has to be for any specific stream use-case.
 With Pose Animator, we are able to stream data solely related to the structure of a person contained within the frame.
 Doing so allows us to drastically reduce the size of transmitted data, even if it does increase the encoding/pose-extracting and decoding/pose-projection computation induced time.

 We integrated the streaming of poses data into a web-rtc streaming framework, then throttled the stream bandwidth.
-Conclusively, we see that our method of video streaming allows for smooth, real time connectivity at drastically lower bandwidths (~12 kb/s) than those needed by the conventional stream (~300 kb/s).
+Conclusively, we see that our method of video streaming allows for smooth, real time connectivity at drastically lower bandwidths (~12 kb/s independent) than those needed by the conventional stream (~300 kb/s resolution dependent).

 Although pose-animator does not provide a suitable animator for replacing today's streaming standard, this project demonstrates the potential of syncing an animator with a transmission service to provide a better video conferencing experience than that which exists today.